Carrying a False Identification Card in Pennsylvania

 Impact on Jobs

-However, a conviction could make it more difficult to obtain a job in the future.
+While payment of a fine is not that bad of a punishment, a conviction could make it more difficult to obtain a job in the future.
 There is a misconception that summary convictions do not appear on background searches.
 Summary convictions CAN and often do appear on background searches.
+For the Fake ID and Misrepresentation as to Age charges, the person is normally required to be “processed”, which means that a person must have fingerprints and a mugshot taken.
+With processing, the case information is sent to the Pennsylvania State Police Central Repository, and the Repository sends it to the FBI.

-A fake ID charge is considered a crimen falsi offense, meaning it is s crime involving dishonesty, which places this charge in the same category as forgery and theft.
-Employers because employers do not want to hire thieves or dishonest people, so the fake ID charge is viewed more negatively than convictions of other summary offenses like Underage Drinking.
+Also, while the Fake ID and Misrepresentation as to Age charges are summary offenses, they are slightly worse when viewed by employers because they are crimen falsi offenses, meaning it crimes involving dishonesty or fraud.
+These charges are in the same category as forgery and theft.
+Employers do not want to hire thieves or dishonest people, so these charges are viewed more negatively than convictions of other summary offenses like Underage Drinking.
 So, while the grading of the charge is not overly severe, a conviction of Carrying a False Identification card could have a greater impact on a person’s ability to get a job in the future.
+Also, subsequent offenses of Fake ID and Misrepresentation as to Age are increased to misdemeanor offenses.
+Because of the negative effects with a conviction, it makes getting the charge dismissed and then expunged very important.